pombase/website/src/docs/documentation/id-mapper.md

 IDs you used filled in.

-2. You can use the list of matching *${species_abbrev}* genes in the Advanced Search "Gene names and IDs" query.
+2. You can use the list of matching *${species_abbrev}* genes in the Advanced Search "Gene symbols and IDs" query.

 3. For orthology ID searches, matching *${species_abbrev}* genes may fall into any of into three categories: